+HL7, HEALTH LEVEL SEVEN and CDA are the registered trademarks of Health Level Seven International.
-• Document Consumer initiates a Registry Stored Query request by patient id - the Document Consumer initiates the initial transaction by formatting a Registry Stored Query request by patient identifier.
-The consumer uses PDQ, PIX or some other means to identify the XDS Affinity Domain patient id, formats that information plus any other query parameters into a Registry Stored Query request and sends this request to an Initiating Gateway.

-• Initiating Gateway processes Registry Stored Query by patient id request - The Initiating Gateway receives a Registry Stored Query by patient id and must determine a) which Responding Gateways this request should be sent to b) what patient id to use in the Cross Gateway Queries.
+- Document Consumer initiates a Registry Stored Query request by patient id the Document Consumer initiates the initial transaction by formatting a Registry Stored Query request by patient identifier.
+The consumer uses PDQ, PIX or some other means to identify the XDS Affinity Domain patient id, formats that information plus any other query parameters into a Registry Stored Query request and sends this request to an Initiating Gateway. - Initiating Gateway processes Registry Stored Query by patient id request The Initiating Gateway receives a Registry Stored Query by patient id and must determine a) which Responding Gateways this request should be sent to b) what patient id to use in the Cross Gateway Queries.
 Detailed specification of these steps is not in the intended scope of this profile.
 Combination of this profile with other existing profiles (e.g., PIX/PDQ), future profiles or configuration mechanisms is possible.
-Please refer to ITI TF-2x: E.10 XCA and Patient Identification Management for possible use of existing profiles PIX and PDQ.
+Please refer to ITI TF-1: E.10 XCA and Patient Identification Management for possible use of existing profiles PIX and PDQ.
 For each Responding Gateway identified, the Initiating Gateway shall update the query with the correct patient identifier corresponding to the Responding Gateway's community and initiates a Cross Gateway Query transaction to the Responding Gateway.
-If the Initiating Gateway is grouped with a Document Consumer it shall also initiate a Registry Stored Query to the local Document Registry.

-Responding Gateway processes Cross Gateway Query by patient id - The Responding Gateway within an XDS Affinity Domain processes the Cross Gateway Query by using grouping as a Document Consumer and initiates a Registry Stored Query to the local Document Registry.
+If the Initiating Gateway is grouped with a Document Consumer it shall also initiate a Registry Stored Query to the local Document Registry. - Responding Gateway processes Cross Gateway Query by patient id The Responding Gateway within an XDS Affinity Domain processes the Cross Gateway Query by using grouping as a Document Consumer and initiates a Registry Stored Query to the local Document Registry.
 The Responding Gateway shall update the response from the Document Registry to ensure that the homeCommunityId is specified on every applicable element.
-This updated response is sent as the response to the Cross Gateway Query.

-Initiating Gateway processes Cross Gateway Query by patient id responses - The Initiating Gateway collects the responses from all Responding Gateways it contacted.
+This updated response is sent as the response to the Cross Gateway Query. - Initiating Gateway processes Cross Gateway Query by patient id responses The Initiating Gateway collects the responses from all Responding Gateways it contacted.
 For each response it shall verify homeCommunityId is present in each appropriate element.
 If the Initiating Gateway initiated a Registry Stored Query to the local Document Registry it shall update the response to that transaction to contain the homeCommunityId value associated with the local community.
-Once all responses are received the Initiating Gateway 4525 consolidates all updated response data into one response to the Document Consumer.
-The Initiating Gateway shall return to the Document Consumer the same homeCommunityId attribute values that it received from Responding Gateways.

-Document Consumer receives Registry Stored Query by patient id response - The Document Consumer receives the results of the query from the Initiating Gateway and must account for two unique aspects of the response; namely that a) the homeCommunityId attribute will be specified and b) the Document Consumer may not be able to map the repository id value directly to the Document Repository.
+Once all responses are received the Initiating Gateway consolidates all updated response data into one response to the Document Consumer.
+The Initiating Gateway shall return to the Document Consumer the same homeCommunityId attribute values that it received from Responding Gateways. - Document Consumer receives Registry Stored Query by patient id response The Document Consumer receives the results of the query from the Initiating Gateway and must account for two unique aspects of the response; namely that a) the homeCommunityId attribute will be specified and b) the Document Consumer may not be able to map the repository id value directly to the Document Repository.
 There shall be a common coding/vocabulary scheme used across all communities.
 For example, all communities shall have common privacy consent vocabularies.
 The Document Consumer shall retain the values of the homeCommunityId attribute for future interaction with the Initiating Gateway.

+HL7, HEALTH LEVEL SEVEN and CDA are the registered trademarks of Health Level Seven International.